adeperio/base/README.md

 ### Requirements

 * A running instance of PostgreSQL is required.
-The latest version of PostgreSQL can be found here: http://www.postgresql.org/download/.
+The latest version of PostgreSQL can be found here: http://www.postgresql.org/download/. pgAdmin - the defacto admin platform for PostgreSQL can also be downloaded here: http://pgadmin.org/
 * To prep Base for social logins, you will need to setup your app's OAuth details for respective providers - more details here [auth.md](docs/auth.md)

 ### Setup